Ziad Touma: Earlier Years

 Ziad Touma graduated from Concordia University's communications program in 1994.
 His student film "Dinner at Bubby's" won best Canadian student film at the Montreal International Short Film Festival in 1995.

 Before establishing Couzin Films, between 1995 and 2001, he was a director at MusiquePlus and MusiMax, speciality music channels in Montreal and series writer and director at Galafilm.

 He also took part in Showcase's Kink and documentaries for the series Made in Montreal for CTV and TV5 and directed a documentary story for MusiMax entitled On s'en va à Granby about new musical talents.

-He worked as a freelance journalist, reporting on trends in the local and international urban culture for some of Quebec's top publications such as LaPresse, Voir, ICI, Clin d'Oeil and Summum magazines.
+He worked as a freelance journalist, reporting on trends in the local and international urban culture for some of Quebec's top publications such as LaPresse, Voir, ICI, Clin d'œil and Summum magazines.
 Ziad also penned a social commentary column for over four years in the monthly magazine Nightlife, after which he acted as its creative director.